bridge-core/bridge-jam/README.md

 I think this sounds better ↓

 The bridge.
 Jam will be a fun experience where you can test you skills against other creators!
-After your add-on has been submitted, our judges will score your addon acodrding to a set criteria.
+After your add-on has been submitted, our judges will score your addon accordrding to a set criteria.
 The creator with the highest score will win the add-on jam!

 ## Rules
 - Premade assets are not allowed